fomightez/retreat16/index.rst

 Notable Notebooks
 -----------------

-See the final page of this online documentation for the list of example Jupyter Notebooks mentioned on poster.
-As well as for finding the list of those using the Github/Binder approach.
+See the final page of this online documentation for the list of example Jupyter Notebooks mentioned on the poster.
+See that page as well as for  the list of those notebooks using the Github/Binder approach.

 To get there, the easiest way is to press `Next` at the bottom of this page and the next.